flowerfine/scaleph/README.md

 docker-compose up
 ```

-Once all container have started, the UI is ready to go at [http://localhost](http://localhost/)!
+Once all containers have started, the UI is ready to go at [http://localhost](http://localhost/)!

 ## Documentation